pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 872
 00:47:56,160 --> 00:48:01,480
-So girls just are exposed to just much more relational aggression than they were before.
+So <mark style="background: #FFF3A3A6;">girls just are exposed to just much more relational aggression than they were before</mark>.

 873
 00:48:01,480 --> 00:48:04,080